 This course runs for 10 weeks and covers 6 modules of material.

-The bulk of this course consists of high quality pre-recorded video lessons, which you can either watch online or download for later.
+The program consists of high quality pre-recorded video lessons, which you can either watch online or download for later.

 The video lessons come with sheet music, diagrams, backing tracks and detailed lesson plans – everything you need for your study!